YoanaAri/post-it-board/README.md

 ## About The Project

-This proyect had made it after four intensive weeks of a coding bootcamp to empower women in the tech industry, MooveCamp '22, carried out for Moove It.
+This project was made after four intensive weeks of coding bootcamp to empower women in the tech industry, MooveCamp '22, was carried out for Moove It.

-Technologies we used:
+Technologies used:

 <ul>
   <li>Html</li>